datsfilipe/md-previewer/README.md

 }
 ```

+### Troubleshooting

+- If you're not using `bun` to compile the binaries, you might need to set them as executables.
+For example, on Linux you can do `chmod +x /path/to/lazy/md-previewer/bin/*`.
+On other platforms you might want to search and see how it works.

 ## Development

 It's as any bun project, just run `bun run dev --file=path/to/file.md` to preview a file. `bun compile` will generate the binaries.